BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 The `JenkinsControllerSrvAcc` must be granted the `logon as a service` right. use `gpedit.msc`, drill down on ` Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsControllerSrvAcc` to the existing list of users

 #### Jenkins Controller service account

+The settings key for the name of the Jenkins Agent service account is `$settings[$global:configRootKeys['JenkinsAgentServiceAccountConfigRootKey']]`

 Every machine in the cluster that runs a Jenkins build agent needs a local user (service account) under which the Jenkins Agent service will run.